So I’m chatting to my friend Zhen Lei Wei aka Eric, when he mentions that he’s been over to the UK.

 Now howling with laughter I seek to confirm the madness that Eric’s just told me.
 “So you had tickets to see the Manchester derby right?
 Manchester United versus Manchester City right?
 And you left one of the biggest games in the football calendar because the match time was inconvenient?”

 “Yes and we couldn’t find Liverpool.
 We were lost.
 We drove around for a long time and took the wrong road.
-Finally we gave up to go to Liverpool stadium and returned to Swindon.
+Finally we gave up to go to the Liverpool stadium and returned to Swindon.
 We were very tired because it was eleven o’clock and I had been driving for eighteen hours.

 When we got back we had pizza!”